 There are some noticeable flaws in the native comment tool.
 For starters, it can be quite slow when used on very big websites will huge traffic.
 It also lacks lots of advanced features that would help improve the commenting process.
 Finally, the most pertinent flaw of this tool is its lack of cross-site functionality, which should be the norm.

 There are ways you can try to mitigate the flaws of a native comment tool.
 By incorporating Akismet, you are able to optimize the performance of the tool.
 Akismet improves its filtering and moderation capacity by a sizeable fold and also helps it load faster on your website.
 This leads to an increase in the overall site speed.

 With Akismet, the native comment tool doesn’t need to run complex scripts in order to retrieve data from a server.

-When traffic starts to flow to your website and you begin to notice a drop in the performance of the comment tool, you can then consider switching to a more effective option.
+When traffic starts to flow to your website and you begin to notice a drop in the performance of the comment tool, you can then consider switching to a more effective managed WordPress solution.

 Jetpack certainly ranks as one of the most prominent WordPress tools.
 It is basically a robust suite that helps enhance every feature and function of a WordPress platform.
 It modifies every component of your web platform so that it is perfectly optimized for both web display and user interaction.